 Helen holds a BA in Community Welfare, and a BA Honours 1st Class in Social Science.
 Her passion of working with parents with intellectual disability inspired her research on ‘Parents with Intellectual Disability and the Child Protection Process’.
 Outside of the workplace Helen has recently completed a 60km walk in just under 14 hours, helping to raise over $5000 for the Fred Hollows Foundation.
 Helen loves hiking and history, she’s planning to combine these interests by hiking from one side of Britain to the other, on a history trail based on the Tudor period.

-Rachel has been with Interaction for two years.
-Her main responsibilities are: working alongside the people we serve, stakeholders, management and front line staff to oversee the operations of Interaction group housing facilities.
+Rachel has been with Interaction for three years.
+Her main responsibilities are: working alongside the people we support, stakeholders, management and front line staff to oversee the operations of Interaction group housing facilities – in particular High Support within both the PWS and general disability space.
 She ensures her team provides high quality service, to create an empowering work environment that is performance driven with an engaged staff culture, and encourages teamwork through communication and innovation.

 Rachel says what she loves most about her job is the challenge, but most importantly having impact.
 Seeing the people we support living the life they desire, achieving goals, learning new skills, growing and being happy.
-To support not only the people we serve, but the staff through challenges and obstacles to achieve positive outcomes.
+To support not only our participants, but the staff through challenges and obstacles to achieve positive outcomes.

 Outside of work, given that Rachel’s favourite past-time is shopping – her local Westfields is probably where you will find her!
 She also enjoys sport, and tries to get in as much family/friend time as she can – especially if it involves a cheeky apple martini…

-Toufic is one of Interaction’s invaluable House Managers who has been with us for over 10 years.
+Toufic is one of Interaction’s invaluable House Managers who has been with us for over ten years.

-With a very impressive 26 years in the Disability sector, Toufic has even work in the Special Olympics as a coach, supporting and helping clients compete at an international level.
+With a very impressive twenty-six years in the Disability sector, Toufic has even work in the Special Olympics as a coach, supporting and helping clients compete at an international level.